 Aspirants would find this topic very helpful in the IAS Exam.

 What is the Percentage of Black Economy in India?

-What is the Amount of Black Economy in India based on Study Commissioned by Ministry of Finance?
+What is the Amount of Black Economy in India based on Study Commissioned by the Ministry of Finance?

 Ministry of Finance had commissioned a secret study, which concluded in 2014.
-As per the report around 90% to 97% of the unaccounted wealth of India was lying within India and not outside India.
-This was one of the key factors for Government of India to go ahead with demonetization, which removed 85% of currency in circulation.
+As per the report, around 90% to 97% of the unaccounted wealth of India was lying within India and not outside India.
+This was one of the key factors for the Government of India to go ahead with demonetization, which removed 85% of currency in circulation.
 This report was an amalgamation of reports generated by three Institutes.
 As per National Institute Public Finance and Policy (NIFP), between 1997 and 2009 the flow of illegal money out of the country was 0.2% to 7.4% of GDP.
 As per 2 other institutes the flow of illicit money out of country ranged from 2.8% to 10% of the Indian Economy.
 However all 3 institutes unanimously reported that all 97% of the illegal wealth was within India.

 What Type of Economy is followed in India?

 India has a mixed economy.
 As per latest almost 50% of the country’s workforce is dependent on agriculture.
-Approximately 30% of the workforce is employed in services sector.
-2/3rd of the India’s output comes from Services sector.
+Approximately 30% of the workforce is employed in the services sector.
+2/3rd of India’s output comes from the Services sector.
 The productivity of this segment resulted in India shifting more towards market economy.
 In the 1990s it opened its economy with privatization, liberalization, and globalization.

 The above details would help candidates preparing for UPSC 2020.